Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-input.md

 ```

-🥤This input component accepts text and has a handleInput method
+🥤This input component accepts text and has a `handleInput` method.
+🥤 `this.$emit` helps us store the value of the component if we are calling it from a component higher up the tree.

 Once you're done it should look like this: